Contact Dr Karthik Depuru-Mohan

 Research opportunities

-Prospective MSc and PhD students are encouraged to email him directly to discuss possible research projects and funding opportunities.
-Please email him your covering letter and CV in the first instance.
+Prospective PhD and MSc research students (both full-time and part-time) are encouraged to email Dr Karthik Depuru-Mohan directly to discuss possible research projects and funding opportunities.
+Please email him your CV in the first instance.

 Publications